Yelp/nrtsearch/docs/server_configuration.rst

    * - pluginSearchPath
      - str
-     - Search path for plugins.
+     - Search paths for plugins.
+These paths are separated by the system path separator character (; on Windows, : on Mac and Unix).
 The server will try to find the first directory in the search path matching a given plugin.
      - plugins

+   * - publishJvmMetrics
+     - bool
+     - If enabled, registers JVM metrics with prometheus.
+     - true

 .. list-table:: `Threadpool Configuration <https://github.com/Yelp/nrtsearch/blob/master/src/main/java/com/yelp/nrtsearch/server/config/ThreadPoolConfiguration.java>`_ (``threadPoolConfiguration.*``)
    :widths: 25 10 50 25